HoneypotToken/How-to-create-Honeypot-Token/ReadMe.md

 Guide to creating honeypot ERC-20 or BEP-20 tokens on Ethereum Mainnet/Base Mainnet or Binance Smart Chain

-Welcome to the EtherCode Innovation development team.
+The EtherCode Innovation development team presents.
 Launch your own honeypot token using our instructions.
 We are a team of crypto enthusiasts and developers engaged in research in this area

 We recommend that you use the materials for educational and informational purposes only